phScholz/SAPPHIRE/INPUTFILE.md

 | [Suffix](#suffix) | Suffix which can be given to the output files. |
 | PreEqConf         | Sets the initial exciton configuration.        |

+## Random

 # Keywords
 ## General
 ### MassTable
+The default mass tables can be found in `/tables/masses/`.
+Currently, Sapphire uses the mass excesses from the [Reference Input Parameter Library (RIPL-3)](https://www-nds.iaea.org/RIPL-3/) to calculate atomic masses and Q-Values.
+The experimental mass excesses were evaluated by [G. Audi and A.H.
+Wapstra](https://www.sciencedirect.com/science/article/abs/pii/0375947495004459).

+If no experimental mass excesses are available, Sapphire uses the ground state properties of the [Finite Range Droplet Model (FRDM)](https://www.sciencedirect.com/science/article/pii/S0092640X85710029) from RIPL-3.

+Users who want to use different ground state properties are free to edit the data tables or exchange them with other ones.
+However, the file structure needs to stay the same as defined by RIPL-3.

 ### GDRParams

 ### LevelDir
+The known levels are also derived from RIPL-3 and can be found in `/tables/levels/`.
 ### SpinFile
 ### Suffix